PLYMOUTH MAIDS CLOG DANCERS

 Practices are held on Thursday evenings from October to the end of April at Emmanuel Church Hall, 1 Compton Avenue.
 Mannamead, Plymouth PL3 5BZ.
 This is a fun way of keeping fit.
 Previous dance experience is not needed, just a sense of rhythm.
 For more information speak to any of the team.

 The Plymouth Maids usually dance out on a Thursday evening.
-This programme lists the places we hope to visit in the year 2019.
+This programme lists the places we visited in 2019.
+The programme of places we hope to visit in the 2020 will be coming soon.

 Whilst we make every effort to maintain the programme, there may be occasions when we just can’t make it because of bad weather or sickness, for example.